yahoo/elide/elide-datastore/elide-datastore-aggregation/README.md

 ```
 ### Mapping To Physical Columns

-Metrics can be mapped to a phsyical column by using the JPA `Column` annotation.
+Metrics can be mapped to a physical column by using the JPA `Column` annotation.
 If no such annotation is present, the metric name is used as the mapping.

 ## Attribute Dimensions